Our current international students and alumni are strong and valued ambassadors of the University.

 Read about their experience of studying here, in their own words.

-And if you want join our student community conversation, simply follow our social media.
+And if you want join our student community conversation, simply follow our social media on the link below.

 Claudia Betty Agyemang-Yeboah